ConvertKit Review: My Personal Experience With Pros, Cons, Features, Pricing & More

 (Unfortunately for me, I'm over 100,000 subscribers…so I pay more than that…but it's worth it).

-ConvertKit is established enough that they automatically integrate with lots of tools.
+ConvertKit is established enough that they automatically integrate with lots of tools helpful for marketing automation.
 This basically means that you can use the ConvertKit API and plug it into a 3rd party tool and the leads will get pulled in “magically” to your account and you can start drip campaigns without your involvement.

 Here's a few other popular ConvertKit integrations that people use:

 - Whishlist Member

 - and many others.